 A political party committee is subject to the same rules regarding communications as other general purpose committees, with the exception of member communications.
-The reporting requirements for a political party related to member communications are discussed in detail in Chapter 8.
+The member communications reporting requirements for a political party are discussed in detail in Chapter 8.

 Chapter 9.
 Advertisement Disclaimers.